BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 If Trump speaks of *America* or our radical right-wingers speak of Germany, they do not mean literal countries.
 They signify a mythological symbol.
-To critique their definition as being racist, irrational, exclusive, inhumane, disastrous only demontrate to them that you are of 'the them'; that you are jealous that they won.
+To critique their definition as being racist, irrational, exclusive, inhumane, or disastrous only demontrate to them that you are of 'the them'; that you are jealous that they won.
 An effective myth is a self-contained world of signs were everything has a marked position, making it very hard to signify otherwise with a believer.
 Any contrary narrative is spun by false prophets which conspire against the 'chosen ones'.